ACTIVITY

 Prime Good Not recommended

-Autumn (Oct–Nov) is the single best window — stable post-monsoon weather and clear mountain views.
+Autumn (Oct–Nov) is the single best window, with stable post-monsoon weather and clear mountain views.
 Spring (Mar–May) is second-best, with rhododendron bloom.
 Avoid monsoon (Jun–Aug) except for rain-shadow regions like Upper Mustang and Dolpo.

 Permits